SHA-T/InteractiveKGE/README.md

 ## 1. Changes to KnowledgeGraphEmbedding Repo

 Some changes were made to the existing code of [KnowledgeGraphEmbedding](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).
-These are fixing seeds and modifying some code parts such that it is possible to store embeddings during the training.
+These are i.a. fixing seeds and modifying some code parts such that it is possible to store embeddings during the training.

 Most notably the module `run.py` was modified for the main purpose of this extended repo to visualize embeddings, change them via drag-and-drop and add new entities - all live during training.